 Herbicide shall be applied by a State Licensed Operator or Applicator with familiarity and experience conducting weed eradication within native planting communities.
 Selective and non-selective herbicides shall be applied as necessary to eradicate invasive vegetation.
+Applications from broad spraying and hand wicking may be used and necessary with certain areas.
 Care should be taken in applying non-selective herbicides.
-Herbicide shall be dispensed with a visible dye in order to determine areas covered, and in the minimum percentages to adequately and safely complete the work.
+Herbicide shall be dispensed with a visible dye in order to determine areas covered, and the minimum percentages to adequately and safely complete the work.